Barfoed's test

 (Disaccharides may also react, but the reaction is much slower.)
 The aldehyde group of the monosaccharide which normally forms a cyclic hemiacetal is oxidized to the carboxylate.
 A number of other substances, including sodium chloride, may interfere.

-Its autor is the Danish chemist Christen Thomsen Barfoed and is primarily used in botany.
+Its author is the Danish chemist Christen Thomsen Barfoed and it is primarily used in botany.

 The test is similar to the reaction of Fehling's solution to aldehydes.

 Composition

 Barfoed's reagent consists of a 0.33 molar solution of copper (II) acetate in 1% acetic acid solution.
 The reagent does not keep well and it is therefore advisable to make it up when it is actually required.

 Procedure

 1 drops of Barfoed's reagent is added to 2 mL of given sample in a test tube and boiled for 3 minutes and then allowed to cool.
 If a red precipitate occurs, a monosaccharide is present.